-I wrote my first novel on the corners of worksheets whilst bored during my Physics GCSEs classes, based on short stories I used to write for my sister when we were little.
+I wrote my first novel on the corners of worksheets whilst bored during my Physics GCSEs classes, inspired by stories I used to tell my younger sister.

 My poem, The Blundergaffe, was published in Popshot Magazine’s The Fantasy issue (August 2019).
 One of my short stories, Touched By Angels, was published by Eternal Remedy, while another, Blind Date, was shortlisted for the 2018 Bridport Prize.
 I have also won the Hunter Davies Award for my article Is Literature Still Dangerous in the Western World? and the Graham Landucci Prize for English Literature.
 I was also the youth representative for the Royal Society of Literature’s Membership Committee.

-I’m a francophile and francophone.
-My true loves are German Shepherds, good cheese and the smell of old books.
+I was born in Paris, grew up in London, and now live in the North East of England.
+I’m a francophile and francophone and my true loves are German Shepherds, cheese and the smell of old books.

 Follow me on Twitter: @flohumphrey3